Finn Geipel: Life

 Geipel studied architecture from 1981 to 1987 at the University of Stuttgart.
 In 1983, together with Bernd Hoge and Jochen Hunger, he founded Labfac, Laboratory for Architecture, a network of architects and artists.
 In 1987, collaboration with Nicolas Michelin began a new chapter of Labfac in Paris.

 In 2001, Finn Geipel and Giulia Andi founded the architecture and urban planning office LIN.
 Based in Berlin and Paris, the office works on a wide range of projects and research assignments throughout Europe.
 Recent projects include the renovation of Saint-Nazaire submarine bunker, the Cité du Design in St. Etienne and Grand Paris Métropole Douce.

-Finn Geipel is a full-time professor of architecture and building science in the architecture department at Berlin Institute of Technology, since 2000.
-He is the advisor of the Laboratory for Integrative Architecture (LIA), a research branch of LIN at Berlin Institute of Technology.
+Finn Geipel is a full-time professor of architecture and building science in the architecture department at Technische Universität Berlin, since 2000.
+He is the advisor of the Laboratory for Integrative Architecture (LIA), a research branch of LIN at Technische Universität Berlin.
 He has been a visiting professor at École Spéciale d'Architecture (ESA) Paris, Escola Tècnica Superior d'Arquitectura (ESARQ) Barcelona, Columbia University New York and Massachusetts Institute of Technology (MIT) Boston-Cambridge.

 Since 2012, Finn Geipel has been a member of the Cluster of Excellence at Humboldt University of Berlin.

 Finn Geipel is a member of the AIGP-Atelier International du Grand Paris, the scientific advisory board of the Grand Paris Métropole Douce.